 This was an indirect sex discrimination claim by a female employee who had been refused a job share.
 The Court of Appeal upheld the tribunal’s decision that refusing the job share was not justified – the employer had overstated the difficulties of a sharing the job in question.

-Homer v Chief Constable of West Yorkshire Police (bailii.org), 2012, Supreme Court
+Homer v Chief Constable of West Yorkshire Police (bailii.org), Supreme Court, 2012

 Applying this to disability

-Applying the objective justification defence to disability is relatively new, but the courts and tribunals do seem to be taking the same approach in dishomerability cases.
-As well as the Supreme Court decision in Akerman (above), examples of Employment Appeal Tribunal decisions include:
+Applying the objective justification defence to disability is relatively new, but the courts and tribunals have so far taken the same approach in disability cases.
+As well as the Supreme Court decision in Akerman (above), examples of Employment Appeal Tribunal decisions include Burdett v Aviva (bailii.org) 2014 and Hensman v Ministry of Defence (bailii.org) 2014, both discussed above under Balancing exercise.

 Justification may not have been considered at the time